rollbar/docs/policy/security.md

 #### Raw data

 The data we collect from our notifiers is referred to as "raw" data.
 We store this data in temporary files that have a very short lifetime (less than a few seconds) before loading them into a MySQL cluster and Memcache.
 The data stored in MySQL and Memcache is not encrypted, although it is compressed.

-Raw data is also stored in SoftLayer's [Object Storage](http://www.softlayer.com/cloudlayer/storage/) for long-term storage.
-Softlayer maintains its own access control mechanisms for reading and writing data to Object Storage.
-We have the ability to quickly generate new credentials and invalidate old ones as needed.
+#### Uploaded data

+Data that is uploaded to Rollbar by our customers is temporarily stored on disk before it is compressed, encrypted and stored in MySQL alongside our raw data.
+The data is encrypted with a different secret key per project.

+Uploaded data includes:
+- iOS dSYM files
+- Javascript source maps
+- Java Proguard files

+Files uploaded to Rollbar are available for download by any user that has access to the project.

 #### Aggregate data